michael-kitchin/CarND-Traffic-Sign-Classifier-Project/README.md

 See [Issue Report](https://github.com/udacity/sdc-issue-reports/issues/768) for additional information.

-Once resolved, performance on new images was routinely greated than 0.90.
+Once resolved, performance on new images was routinely greater than 0.90.
 ```
 Accuracy (Real) = 0.900
 ```